siyul-park/uniflow/plugin/README.md

 ## Available Plugins

-- [**Control Plugin**](./pkg/control/): Empowers users with various functions for data manipulation, including the execution of code snippets in languages such as JavaScript, TypeScript, JSON, and YAML.
-This plugin is a versatile tool for performing powerful data manipulation operations.
+- **Control Plugin**: This plugin enhances user capabilities with a variety of functions for manipulating data, including executing code snippets in languages such as JavaScript, TypeScript, JSON, and YAML.
+It serves as a versatile tool for conducting robust data manipulation operations.

-- [**Network Plugin**](./pkg/network/): Equips your system with essential functions for network processing.
-Improve networking capabilities by efficiently handling HTTP requests, implementing routing, and supporting seamless communication.
-This plugin is a valuable addition to your toolkit for building powerful and dynamic backend workflows.
+- **Network Plugin**: This plugin equips your system with essential functions for network processing.
+Enhance networking capabilities by efficiently handling HTTP requests, implementing routing, and supporting seamless communication.
+It serves as a valuable addition to your toolkit for constructing powerful and dynamic backend workflows.

+- **System Plugin**: This plugin streamlines access to internal functionalities within the runtime system, enabling users to seamlessly manage and modify system components as needed.